 eSASS4DR1 installation

-The eROSITA Science Analysis Software System (eSASS) for the eROSITA Data Release 1 (DR1), i.e., eSASS4DR1, is distributed in a tgz file for Ubuntu and macOS systems. eSASS is also distributed in a Docker-container, which can be used on Windows and other Linux distributions.
-Instructions on how to download, install, use eSASS4DR1 and the Docker-container can be found in the following.
+eSASS4DR1 (eROSITA Science Analysis Software System for Data Release 1) is distributed as a .tgz archive for Ubuntu and macOS.
+Previous versions were also available in a Docker container for Windows and other Linux systems.
+However, Docker support is discontinued from patch no. 1 onward.
+Instructions on how to download, install and use eSASS4DR1 can be found in the following.

 1 Initial considerations